Pink cocaine is a dangerous mix of hallucinogenic and stimulant effects that can pose serious risks to your health.

 In the short term, you can overdose on pink cocaine.
 The hallucinations and confusion can combine to cause erratic behaviour, putting you in danger of getting run over by a vehicle or falling from a great height.
 You could also have a seizure or go into cardiac arrest.

-- UK – Pink cocaine is illegal to use, produce and sell.
-Possession may get you 7 years and supply can result in life imprisonment.
+Yes.
+In the UK, pink cocaine is illegal to use, produce and sell.
+Possession may get you 7 years, and supply can result in life imprisonment.

 Seeking Help and Treatment Options for Pink Cocaine